Maximal perimeter and maximal width of a convex small polygon: Maximizing the perimeter

-Problems~\eqref{eq:ngon:Dn} and~\eqref{eq:ngon:Bn} were solved on the NEOS Server~6.0 using AMPL with Couenne~0.5.8.
-AMPL codes have been made available at \url{https://github.com/cbingane/optigon}.
+Problem~\eqref{eq:ngon:Sn:L} was solved in Julia using JuMP~\cite{dunning2017} with Couenne~0.5.8.
+Julia codes have been made available in OPTIGON.
 The solver Couenne~\cite{belotti2009} is a branch-and-bound algorithm that aims at finding global optima of nonconvex mixed-integer nonlinear optimization problems.
+This means that, under the composition of $n/2$ describing $\geo{P}_n$, $L(\geo{P}_n^*)$ is the longest perimeter.